Jump To

 4. Behavioral Assessments And Social Reports

-While records related to your residents’ physical health are important, so too are records related to their behavior and the ways in which they respond to different situations.
-As with health information, having easy access to these records will allow you to look back at past findings, which may be useful if you want to compare them to current findings and/or if you are gathering information in order to make the best decision possible for an individual.
+While records related to your residents’ physical health are important, so too are records related to their behavior and how they respond to different situations.
+As with health information, having easy access to these records will allow you to look back at past findings, which may be useful if you want to compare them to current findings and/or if you are gathering information to make the best decision possible for an individual.
 To learn more about observing and recording resident behavior, check out our resource here.
 If one of your residents is particularly reactive to certain humans, residents, or situations, it is wise to also keep this information in a place where it is more prominent.
 This can help prevent problematic interactions down the road if a new volunteer or caregiver isn’t aware of the resident’s personality or how they react to certain situations.

 5. Enrichment Records

 Enrichment is an important part of ensuring residents thrive.
 However, a successful enrichment program entails more than just occasionally offering residents a treat or toy.
 A successful program involves planning appropriate enrichment, prepping the enrichment, setting up the enrichment, AND keeping records of the enrichment!
 You do this to evaluate the enrichment and ensure it is a positive experience and was successful for its intended purpose.
 You will want to record the individual(s) name(s), where their living area is, the date, the time (it’s more important than you might think!), a brief description of the enrichment activity/item, how it was presented, and how residents reacted to it at that moment and later on in the day.
 You can then get together as a team and evaluate whether the enrichment was successful, needs adjustments, or failed entirely.
 Be sure to record your findings!
-Other record-keeping forms include lists of appropriate enrichment for different groups/individuals and calendars for scheduling the enrichment.

 6. Additional Forms For Residents Who Are No Longer In Your Care

 It’s helpful to document the reason for a resident leaving your care, whether it be because they were adopted out to a new home or because they passed away.
-Consider using our Resident Adoption Record and Resident End Of Life Record to keep track of the important details.
+Consider using our Resident Adoption Record and Resident End-of-Life Record to keep track of the important details.
 When placing a resident in a new home, it’s a good idea to provide their new guardian with a copy of their permanent record, but you should also keep a copy for your files.
 If a resident passes away or is euthanized and a post-mortem examination is performed, be sure to include this in their file as well.
 Regardless of why they left your care, be sure to keep the full record of their life and times safely archived for future reference.

 A species binder might be organized like this:

 1. Group Vaccine Log – As mentioned above, if your residents are vaccinated regularly and are on the same vaccination schedule, it can be easier to record this information on a general Vaccine Log rather than on each individual’s chart.
 It typically makes sense to record incoming vaccine information in the individual’s record since that information will be unique to them, and they will be on their own initial schedule while getting any necessary boosters.
+As a side note, when using The Open Sanctuary Project’s Animal Database, you can use our Group Vaccine form to enter in vaccine information for an entire group once and then the system will automatically add the information to all residents in that group!

 2. Group Treatment Logs – Similar to the Group Vaccine Log, if other group treatments are administered, such as an entire group being treated for external parasites, it may be helpful to record this information on the Group Treatment Log rather than on each resident’s individual record.
 There’s no right or wrong here – just make sure the system you use makes it easy to find what you need later on, and make sure to record group information in a way that will provide the information you need in terms of who received what and when they received it.